-Our full-time dietitian is available to help students find food options on campus as well as to provide one-on-one support to students who have special dietary needs.
-She may be reached at: 334-332-7776 or at firstname.lastname@example.org.
-Our dietitian played a key role in creating the menu for Fresh from the Plains, our dining facility that serves a menu free from seven of the top eight food allergens.
-Occasionally, we encounter a student whose special circumstances warrant a dining plan accommodation: due to medical necessity, being away from campus, or religious restrictions that cannot be accommodated in our dining facilities.
+Our full-time dietitian is available to help you find appropriate food options on campus as well as to provide one-on-one support if you have special dietary needs.
+She may be reached at: 334-332-7778 or at firstname.lastname@example.org.
+Kaiten played a key role in creating the Allergen Solutions Stations in our dining halls which serve a menu free from seven of the top eight food allergens.

 An Exemption completely removes the dining plan from a student’s account.

-A student may qualify for a complete exemption due to one of the following reasons:
+A student may qualify for an exemption due to one of the following reasons:

 - Medical: Student has a medical condition with severe dietary restrictions which prohibits the student from eating foods served on campus.
-Students applying for this exemption must meet with the Tiger Dining dietitian and be registered with Accessibilty.
-A student who lives on campus with a medical condition that severely restricts her diet may request a medical dining plan reduction, instead (see dining plan reduction info below).
-The exemption application is done completely online at the AU Access “My Campus” tab (see “Medical” link above).
+Students applying for this exemption must meet with the Tiger Dining dietitian and be registered with Accessibility.
+A student who lives on campus with a medical condition that severely restricts his/her diet may request a medical dining plan reduction, instead (see dining plan reduction info above).

-- Away From Campus: Course credit triggers a dining plan charge.
-Students participating in the following programs may find a dining plan charge on their eBill even though their course does not meet on Auburn’s main campus: Internships, Full-semester study abroad, Distance Learning (online classes), or Co-Op work rotations.
-Documentation required for this exemption is a .pdf copy of the student’s semester detail schedule.
-The application is done completely online at the AU Access “My Campus” tab (Away from Campus” link above).
+- Away From Campus: Students are automatically meal plan when they receive course credit.
+Students participating in the following programs may find a dining plan charge on their eBill even though their course does not meet on Auburn’s main campus: internships, full-semester study abroad, distance learning (online classes), or co-op work rotations.

-- Religious: In accordance with their religious practice, student adheres to a strict diet which inhibits the student’s ability to eat foods served on campus.
-Documentation required for this exemption is a completed and signed a Religious Accommodation Request form.
-The application is done completely online at the AU Access “My Campus” tab (see”Religious” link above).
+- Religious: In accordance with their religious practice, some students adhere to a strict diet which inhibits their ability to eat foods served on campus.
+Religious Accommodation Request Form